-Co-requisite: Must be enrolled in at least seven (7) units including Work Experience where 75 hours paid employment equals 1 unit, or 60 hours unpaid employment equals 1 unit
+Co-requisite: Must be enrolled in at least seven (7) units including Work Experience.
+75 hours paid employment equals 1 unit of credit and 60 hours unpaid employment equals 1 unit of credit

 Provides students an opportunity to experience supervised employment in Forestry and Natural Resources.
 The student's employment must be related to educational or occupational goals.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.
 Offered for Pass/No Pass grading only.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience Course.
+Grading: (P/NP Only).
 Not repeatable.
-Grading: (P/NP only) Transfer: (CSU-Transfer credit limited.
+Transfer: CSU (Transfer credit limited.
 See a counselor.)